laplcebeltrami/maltreated/README.md

 age        : Ages of subjects in year

-group    : Categorical variable indicating if a subject is normal (0) or post institutionalized (PI) children 1.
-               There are total 31 normal controls and 23 PI.
+group    : Categorical variable indicating if a subject is normal (0) or maltreated - post institutionalized (PI) children 1.
+There are total 31 normal controls and 23 maltreated (PI).

 gender   : Categorical variable indicating if a subject is female (0) or male 1